XDR GraphQL APIs Authentication๐

 }

-Delete a Client🔗
+Delete a Client๐

-mutation to revoke credentials.
+When you are finished with client credentials, you can use the deleteClient mutation to revoke credentials.
 The ID input can either be the UUID or the client_id.